SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 ### Connection into cluster through `ssh` mode

-We will work on the cluster using SLURM scheduler.
+We will work on the cluster of the Joseph KI-ZERBI University (UJKZ) using SLURM scheduler.

 {% highlight python %}
 ssh formationX@YOUR_IP_ADRESS